Minneapolis teachers reach tentative agreement to end strike

 Ben Polk, a special education aide, said he was relieved at the settlement but wanted to see terms before he commented further.
 Polk said earlier in the strike that understaffing meant aides like him were having to attend to too many higher-need children at once, making it more difficult for both teachers and students.

-District officials have said they'll probably need to add extra school days in June to meet the minimum state requirements due to the lost time.
+Graff said schools will probably need to add extra school days in June to meet the minimum state requirements due to the lost time, but that the details had yet to decided.

 Associated Press writer Doug Glass contributed to this report.